nathanturner-beep/Codebook/README.md

 ### Codebook
-codebook is a free way to lern coding and can also free scripts as templates
+Codebook is a free way to lern coding and can also free scripts as templates